 Kathmandu Travel Guide

-Presided over by snow-covered mountains, the Kathmandu Valley is surrounded by verdant agricultural hills scattered with traditional villages and brick houses, rich in ancient holy temples and shrines used by both Buddhist and Hindu worshippers, reflecting a great wealth of culture and tradition.
+Presided over by snow-covered mountains, the Kathmandu Valley is surrounded by verdant agricultural hills scattered with traditional villages and brick houses.
+Rich in ancient holy temples and shrines used by both Buddhist and Hindu worshippers, the area reflects Nepal's great wealth of culture and tradition.
 Most of Nepal's ethnic groups are represented in the Valley, particularly in Kathmandu itself, but it is the Newars who are the original inhabitants, responsible for much of the splendid art and architecture in the cities.

-Fascinating as this city is many people choose to stay outside Kathmandu in one of the Valley towns or mountain resorts and restrict their visits to day trips; or they base themselves in the tourist-orientated Thamel district of the city that offers modern bakeries, smart hotels and upmarket restaurants, along with pushy handicraft and cannabis sellers.
+Fascinating as this city is, many people choose to stay outside Kathmandu in one of the Valley towns or mountain resorts, restricting their visits to day trips; or, they base themselves in the tourist-orientated Thamel district of the city, which offers modern bakeries, smart hotels and upmarket restaurants, along with pushy handicraft and cannabis sellers.

 Become our Kathmandu Travel Expert

 We are looking for contributors for our Kathmandu travel guide.
 If you are a local, a regular traveller to Kathmandu or a travel professional with time to contribute and answer occasional forum questions, please contact us.